Skip navigation menu

 Photo of Nina in a meeting, a UN flag can be spotted at the background of the meeting room

-Nina is a scientist who puts evidence into action.
+Nina is a public health leader who puts evidence into action.

 She has decades of experience in leadership roles at some of the world’s most complex institutions where politics, finances, logistics, and human lives intersect.
 She has managed large teams and large budgets, negotiated among governments, strengthened systems that operate across borders, and created alliances that deliver results.